siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

    \Leftrightarrow 2^{part_{1}} N`. ∎

-Finally a complexity analysis of *BucketSum* (Algorithm :ref:`alg-BucketSum`) similar to that one in \cite[Chapter 2.1]{Zhu:2010:A9O:1824801.1824815} should be done.
-For each of the *N* addends the following operations have to be
+Finally a complexity analysis of *BucketSum* (Algorithm :ref:`alg-BucketSum`) similar to that one in [Hayes2010]_ should be done.
+For each of the *N* addends the following operations have to be performed:
-performed:

 * Bucket determination (line 8): 3 :term:`FLOP` s [#f2]_
 * *FastTwoSum* (line 9): 3 :term:`FLOP` s